mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/README.md

 # AZ-900

-Notes on Azure, based on various sources available in 2022.
+Notes on Azure, based on sources available in 2022.

+Disclaimer: these notes were gathered from various completely different sources, rather than from a single infallible authority.
+You might find, however, that it is important to look at the topics from many different angles anyway.
+An exam question can phrase a question very differently from what you expected.

 General note: The Azure portal can be viewed on any browser and hence can be viewed on almost any operating system.
 The Azure CLI is available on all platforms.